• Skip to primary navigation

 Filing the Lawsuit with Affidavit of Merit

-With the affidavit of merit hand, your lawyer can file the complaint against the defendants, to which they must respond to continue the process.
+With the affidavit of merit in hand, your lawyer can file the complaint against the defendants, to which they must respond to continue the process.

 Discussing Damages